 This is not an article on how to make traveling with children easy.

 Traveling with children is not easy.
-There’s no magical item to stash in your hand luggage that will ensure a 24 hour flight will be a joy, sprinkled with fairy dust and giggles.
+There’s no magical item to stash in your hand luggage that will ensure a 24 hour flight will be a joy, sprinkled with fairy dust and giggles (despite all those tips about packing Homemade playdough or a new toy for every hour of the flight).
 Well, perhaps the air hostesses provide that from the drink cart.
 However you’re a responsible parent now so it’s only an option for all those other passengers onboard.
 Yes, those ones who sat glaring in your direction at the boarding gate while chanting the mantra in their heads…please not near them…please not near them.

 Traveling with children is hard.